tritemio/FRETBursts/README.md

 Main analysis features includes:

-- time-dependent background estimation (for example in 30s windows)
+- background estimation as a function of time (for example in 30s windows)
-- sliding-window burst search with background-dependent threshold
+- sliding-window burst search with adaptive (background-dependent) threshold
 - burst corrections: background, leakage (bleed-through), direct excitation, gamma-factor
-- per-bursts E and S calculation
+- per-burst quatities (# photons, burst duration, E, S, etc...)
 - post-burst-search selection based on multiple criteria (for ex.: burst size, burst width, E, S, ...).
 Defining a new burst selection criterium requires only a couple of lines of code.